How Does OSHA Enforce Its Standards?

 Inspection Process

 - Preparation: OSHA compliance officers research the workplace before visiting, reviewing industry risks and relevant regulations.
+Maintaining organized construction documentation—including inspection records, jobsite photos, and safety reports—can help employers respond quickly when regulators request proof of compliance.

 - Presentation of Credentials: Upon arrival, the officer presents official OSHA credentials to the employer.